-The dates for this contract are October 1, 2020 through September 30, 2021.
+The dates for this contract are upon Governor and Executive Council approval through September 30, 2022.

-Approval to obligate (Exhibit I) the above-awarded funds will be provided in writing by the Office of Strategic Initiatives to the Contractor as the Federal funds become available.
-Drawdowns from the balance of funds will be made to the Contractor only after written documentation of cash need is submitted to the State.
-Disbursement of the Grant shall be in accordance with procedures established by the State as detailed in the Fuel Assistance Program Procedures Manual.
+Approval to obligate the above-awarded funds will be provided in writing by the Office of Strategic Initiatives to the Contractor.
+Reimbursements will be made to the Contractor only after written documentation of cash need is submitted to the State.
+Disbursement of these funds shall be in accordance with procedures established by the State.